lokpoon/LunaSim-Document/_sources/moonsim_sunlight_twilight_LED_scheduler.md

    theoretical_max <- 600 # (!)
 Define an intensity upper limit (in lux)
    ```

+    ```{note}
+    Even when using numerous daisy-chained LED strips , the re-created sunlight will reach a plateau of maximum illuminance below the intensity of typical natural sunlight not long after/before dawn/dusk.
+A user could supplement our sunlight and twilight recreation with a powerful commercial sunlight LED array system that starts ramping soon after sunrise and soon before sunset, thus complementing our system.
+LED systems with adequate programming of dawn and dusk fading are sold for the poultry and aquaculture industries.
+    ```

 3. Specify the number of LEDs per SK6812 LED strip and the number of daisy-chained strips.

    ```